-Professor Hemingway teaches both 1L writing courses: Writing and Legal Reasoning, and Writing and Legal Research.
+Professor Hemingway is the Director of Writing & Legal Reasoning, the first-semester writing program.
 She received her B.A. from Salem State University and her J.D. from Massachusetts School of Law.
 Proessor Hemingway also manages the Reserve Desk in the MSLAW Information Resource Center.